stat545ubc-2023/mda-hhauch/Milestone 2/mini-project-2.md

 As mentioned above the originally data is tidy.
-To untidy it I made the tibble ‘longer’ by putting the different variables from the columns (e.g. area_mean, radius_mean, texture_mean, etc.) into a single column titled name.
-The value of the variables are then put into column called value.
+To untidy it I made the tibble ‘longer’ by putting the different variables from the columns (e.g. area_mean, radius_mean, texture_mean, etc.) into a single column titled *name*.
+The value of the variables are then put into column called *value*.
 This makes the data much harder to use and more complicated.
-To retidy it to its original state I made the tibble ‘wider’ and made new variables with the name of the variables from the name column and the values of the new variables from the value column.
+To retidy it to its original state I made the tibble ‘wider’ and made new variables with the name of the variables from the *name* column and the values of the new variables from the *value* column.

 ``` r
 untidy_cancer_sample <- cancer_sample %>%